 Kenya Airways celebrates 40 years in the skies

-Kenya Airways on Sunday January 22, 2017 marked its 40th anniversary since it was incorporated in 1977.
 From humble beginnings Kenya Airways has grown to become a leading player in Africa connecting the region to the World and the World to Africa through its hub in Jomo Kenyatta International Airport , Nairobi.
+The airline launched its inaugural flight on 4th of February two weeks after the company was incorporated on 22nd January 1977.

 Discussions